freewarefocus/py400kb/README.md

 chmod +x py400kb.py
 ```

-If not made executable you can can run it like this instead:
+If not made executable, you can run it like this instead:
 ```bash
 sudo python py400kb.py
 ```